 VR&E Employment Through Long-Term Services track

 If you have a service-connected disability that makes it hard for you to succeed in your employment path, you may be interested in the Employment Through Long-Term Services track.
-Our training can help you get the education or training you need to find work in a different field that better suits your current abilities and interests.
+We can help you get the education or training you need to find work in a different field that better suits your current abilities and interests.

 Find out if you’re eligible for professional or vocational counseling and training through Veteran Readiness and Employment (VR&E).

 Can I get professional or vocational counseling and training for new skills through VR&E?